fletcherholt/DrFletchMaths/DrFletch/README.md

 ## Installation

+1. Download the code from here.
+Click on the green button that says "code" and then click on "Download ZIP".
+2. Unzip file
-1. Go to chrome://extensions/ and turn on "Developer Mode" in the top right corner.
+3. Go to chrome://extensions/ and turn on "Developer Mode" in the top right corner.
-2. Click on "Load Unpacked" and select the folder that you just unzipped.
+4. Click on "Load Unpacked" and select the folder that you just unzipped.
-3. You are done!
-You can now use DrCheat on any DrFrostMaths.com question.
+5. You are done!
+You can now use DrFletchMaths on any DrFrostMaths.com question.